NumPy Logistic Distribution

 Generating Random Samples

 Generating random samples from a logistic distribution using NumPy is straightforward.
 The logistic distribution is characterized by its location parameter (mu) and scale parameter (s).
-To generate random samples from a logistic distribution using NumPy, we can use the numpy.random.logistic() function.
+To generate random samples from a logistic distribution using NumPy, you can use the numpy.random.logistic() function.
 For example, to generate 100 random samples with a mean (mu) of 0 and a scale (s) of 1:

 import numpy as np